 The engine box cover is designed as a two-piece clam shell part.
-Lift up slightly on the latch located in the front of the box and open fully until it rest onto the stern seat.
+Lift up slightly on the latch located in the front of the box and open fully until it rests onto the stern seat.
 Access to the routine service items is now available.
 You can leave the top open to dry out the bilge.

-To remove the entire engine box, locate the four threaded pins on the inside corners of the lower clam shell, twist off the wing nuts and pull the pins out.
+To remove the entire box, locate the three folding hold-down brackets mounted to the inside bottom half of the motor box.
+Turn the wing nuts counterclockwise until the threaded pin can be folded out of the bracket.
 The engine box can now be lifted out of the boat.